 But while your engagement portraits will most likely end up on Mom and Dad’s mantle (next to your eventual wedding photos!), it seems silly to spend serious dollars on capturing the best engagement photo—and not then take full advantage of the gorgeous engagement pictures that result from your shoot.

 So how can you get more bang for your buck?
-Using inspiration from our constantly-growing collection of real weddings and our own wedding design expertise, we’ve brainstormed a list of creative ways you can include your engagement photos throughout your wedding weekend.
+Using inspiration from our constantly growing collection of real weddings and our own wedding design expertise, we’ve brainstormed a list of creative ways you can include your engagement photos throughout your wedding day and weekend.
 Grab a pen—you’re gonna want to take notes.